rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/unlock-phone-pin.rst

     {
         "forbidden": {
             "code": 403,
-            "message": "User's current phone PIN is not in locked state."
+            "message": "User's current Support PIN is not in locked state."
         }
     }